The basses

 Six strings

 While I was having the Vester set up, I made the mistake of wandering round a couple of music shops nearby.
 It didn't actually cost me money at the time, but I did have a play on an Axl AAB-336 Tiger Pro six-string bass.
 Very nice, I thought, very manageable for a six-string.
 And then, a few weeks later, one came up on eBay.
 Damn you, eBay!
 Damn you, music shops!
 So it was that I bought a six-string to exercise my left hand.
-The neck was really good - I've since compared it to various other six-strings (generally costing twice as much) and it's actually the nicest to play that I've encountered.
+The neck was really good - I've since compared it to various other six-strings (generally costing twice as much) and it was actually the nicest to play that I've encountered (I have subsequently found a better one, see below).
 However, I didn't really use it, and because I have fairly small hands, the extra reach across the top string put a bit too much strain on my fingers and my left hand tired rather quickly.
-It's now gone, and I can't see myself bothering with a 6 string again.
-If I did, though, I'd try to get hold of another Axl.
+It's now gone, although I have returned to 6-string playing.

 Dream team